 But a 2010 study that looked into this actually found that most people who tried to lose weight while wearing a corset just ended up taking off the corset because it was so uncomfortable.

 There is one actual potential plus: If you have a higher body weight, a waist trainer might give you temporary core support you may need to boost your mobility and flexibility.

 But since there are some definite risks (more on those in a sec), you should run the idea by a doctor or physical therapist before giving it a try.

 Wearing a waist trainer or a corset for a few hours — like for a costume — will probably be uncomfortable, but it isn’t actually bad for you.
 But if you’re thinking about making it a regular thing, there are a lot of reasons that’s probably not a good idea.

 Waist trainers literally squeeze your insides

-Smooshing your middle several inches smaller means all the stuff on the inside is getting smooshed too (LIKE THIS!).
+Smooshing your middle several inches smaller means all the stuff on the inside is getting smooshed too.
 That’s not just uncomfortable — it can potentially put stress on your vital organs.

 They make it harder to breathe